 For drinks, there are a handful of mocktail options to choose from.
 The other half had the passionfruit mojito, which was very refreshing and tangy to taste.
 Other non-alcoholic mojitos on the menu include Orange & Ginger Mojito, Apple Mojito, and Rhubarb Mojito.

 As for me, I went with the CERU Green Detox tea, which is essentially hot green tea with fresh mint and a dash of honey.
 It’s a fantastic drink to finish the meal with and I especially enjoyed the warming and soothing sensation of the hot honey in the tea.

 Another hot tea that comes highly recommended by the staff is their signature Turkish Apple Tea.
 Alternatively, if you order coffee and/or hot chocolate, it comes with a slice of baklava!

 Restaurant Review Summary

-Whilst the food hasn’t blown our minds, our overall experience at Ceru Restaurant has been enjoyable.
-Some dishes were more memorable, and some rather easily forgettable.
-It’s a little bit pricey in our opinion but the restaurant ambience was lovely so it’s not too bad for an occasion.
-If we were to return to the restaurant, I would be quite keen to try out their seafood options as the menu does look enticing, albeit more expensive.
-It’s certainly something different in the area which is worth trying out if you’re around Queensway.
+Whilst the food hasn’t blown our minds, our overall experience at the Queensway branch of Ceru Restaurant has been enjoyable.
+A handful of dishes were more memorable, but also some were rather easily forgettable.
+It’s a bit pricey for what is, in our opinion, but the restaurant ambience was lovely and made up for the whole dining experience.
+The intimate atmosphere & ambience certainly make it a great restaurant pick for a romantic date night.
+If we were to return to the restaurant, I would be keen to try out their seafood options as the menu looked enticing, albeit more expensive.
+It’s something a little bit different in the area which is worth trying out if you’re around Queensway.

 All meats served are halal at Ceru Restaurant.
 Alcohol is served at the restaurant.